Nimble Freelancer

 Can You Have Two Internet Providers in One House?

-Yes, you can have two or more internet service providers in one house.
-For example, you can have a DSL internet provider and a cable internet provider.
-However, you can have several cable providers, and each of them needs to install their equipment and cables in your home.
+You can have two or more internet service providers in one house.
+For example, you can have a DSL and cable internet provider.
+However, you can have several cable providers; each must install their equipment and cables in your home.

 Two Internet Providers in One House